Docs Menu

 Note

-$range query and aggregation operators perform comparisons only on fields where the BSON type matches the query value's type.
-MongoDB supports limited cross-BSON comparison through Type Bracketing.
+Range query operators perform comparisons only on fields where the BSON type matches the query value's type.
+MongoDB enforces comparisons with Comparison Query Operators only on documents where the BSON type of the target field matches the query operand type through Type Bracketing.

 MongoDB treats some types as equivalent for comparison purposes.
 For instance, numeric types undergo conversion before comparison.